sethyvenatem/blockchain_story/README.md

 This blockchain is not about currencies or any type of transactions.
 Instead it's all about who gets to control the story.
 The writers are expected to want their contributions to be validated (and will probably be miners themselves).
 The miners want their favorite submission to be validated.
 The rules of the blockchain are designed to encourage a fair and fun writing process with this motivation in mind.
 In particular, a delay is imposed between the validation of any block and the beginning of the mining of the next one.
 This delay can change from story to story, but is intended to be about 1 week so that the writers have time to prepare the next submissions after each block is validated.

 The details of the rules to add a chapter to the story are inserted in the first block, the genesis block.
-This block contains the information necessary for 'narrative' as well as 'blockchain' rules.
+This block contains the information necessary for 'narrative' as well as 'blockchain' rules:

 - The 'narrative' rules are:
     - The title of the story is fixed at the beginning and must be repeated correctly in each block.
-    - The amount of characters in the chapter title, author name and chapter text is limited.
+    - The amount of characters in the chapter title, author name and chapter text can be limited.
-    - The total amount of chapters in the story is limited.
+    - The total amount of chapters in the story can be limited.
 These narrative rules can be different for every new story.
-Except for the story title, they are actually even optional.
+Except for the story title, they are optional.
 To skip any of them, the user can just ommit the corresponding field in the genesis block.
 These rules are imposed by first validating the genesis block and then checking each new block against it.

 - The 'blockchain' rules are:
     - Every block keeps track of its mining date.
     - There is an imposed delay between the mining of two consecutive blocks.
-    - Each block contains a difficulty parameter that is determined by the block's mining time and is applied to the next block.
-The difficulty is defined by requiring that the block hashes be smaller than (the hexadecimal representation of) 2**(256-difficulty)-1.
-This means that, on average, about 2**difficulty guesses will be necessary to validate a block.
+    - Each block contains a difficulty parameter (diff, integer between 0 and 256) that is determined by the block's mining time and is applied to the next block.
+The difficulty is defined by requiring that the block hashes be smaller than (the hexadecimal representation of) 2**(256-diff)-1.
+This means that, on average, about 2**diff guesses will be necessary to validate a block.
-    - The difficulty is adjusted unless the intended mining time is reached.
+    - The difficulty is adjusted (in steps of plus or minus 1) unless the intended mining time is reached.

 These rules are imposed with the use of different systems:
 - Although it is possible for the miner to lie about the mining date, this is restricted and descentivised:
     - The mining date of any given block must be at least later than the mining date of the previous block plus the set delay.
     - It is possible for a miner to write a date in the blockchain that is earlier than the actual mining date.
-This will enablem them to reduce the intended delay between blocks and start mining the next block faster than expected.
+This will enable them to reduce the delay between blocks and start mining the next block faster than expected.
 This will however also increase the difficulty of the next block and thus make the actual mining longer.
     - The miners can freely report a mining date that is later than the actual mining date.
 They however run the risk that another miner validates a block with an earlier mining date.
-Then this block which will then have finality over their block and they will loose the invested mining work.
+Then this block will then have finality over their block and they will loose the invested mining work.
-    - The miner is preventef from pre-mining a block (with a reported mining date in the future) before the set delay by the requirement that the hash value of a specific block from the Ethereum blockchain be present in each block (except for the genesis block).
+    - The miners are prevented from pre-mining a block (with a reported mining date in the future) before the set delay by the requirement that the hash value of a specific block from the Ethereum blockchain be present in each block (except for the genesis block).
 The block is defined to be the earliest block following the earliest authorised mining date.
-- The mining time is actually not recorded but is assumed to be the time interval between the current mining date and the sum of the mining date of the previous block, the mining delay and the intended mining time.
+- The mining time is actually not recorded but is assumed to be the time interval between the current mining date and the sum of the mining date of the previous block and the mining delay.
 If this interval is shorter than three quarters of the intended mining time, then the difficulty parameter is decreased by one.
 If it is longer than five quarters of the intended mining time, then the difficulty is decreased by one.
 In the other cases, the difficulty parameter is not changed.
+With this 'definition' of the mining time, stories with chapters that are not mined immediately become easier to mine and thus attractive to new miners.

-In the case of multiple forked stories, the reported mining dates are used to decide which one is final.
+In the case of a story with multiple forks, the reported mining dates are used to decide which one is final.
 The bitcoin rule (the story with the largest amount of blocks wins) can not be used here because some stories may have a predefined (and finite) number of chapters.
 The earliest mining date at the moment of the fork is not enough as well.
-Someone could rapidly mine one block and keep it secret while they mine the rest of the story as they want.
-It there are multiple stories sharing the same genesis block, then the longest one has finality.
+Someone could rapidly mine one block and keep it secret while they mine the rest of the story.
+If there are multiple stories sharing the same genesis block, then the longest one has finality.
 If there are multiple stories with the same number of blocks, then the 'story age' is computed as the sum (over all chapters) of the difference between the mining date and the mining date of the genesis block.
 The youngest story (with the smallest 'story age') is final.

 ## Description of json files

 This implementation of a blockchain story is managed with *.json files.
 The main story is stored in files with name as [StoryTitle]_[largest_block_number].json.
-For example the first two blocks of test story are stored in TestStory_001.json, which looks like:
+For example the first two blocks of 'test story' are stored in TestStory_001.json, which looks like:

 ```json
 {